Nan Goldin’s Berlin Exhibition Embroiled in Symposium Controversy

 In their post, they stated that the symposium would “be largely dominated by genocide-denying Zionists, while pretending to offer ‘nuanced’ positions.”
 The group claimed that the event “make[s] the Neue Nationalgalerie look like a safe and reliable cultural institution” in spite of the “hard-line Zionist German state that funds it.”

-At the time of posting, a mix of Jewish, Israeli, German, and Palestinian culture workers, including Candice Breitz, Steyerl, and Eyal Weizman, were scheduled to speak.
+At the time of posting, a mix of Israeli, German, and Palestinian culture workers, some of whom are Jewish are set to speak.
+Candice Breitz, Steyerl, and Eyal Weizman, were scheduled to speak.
+Goldin said that Breitz and Weizman had initially joined the symposium to support her.
+“I thought it was good that their voices be heard in this context,” she said.

 Goldin, via her official Instagram @nangoldinstudio, liked and commented on Strike Germany’s post.
 “I want it to be clear that I was not aware of the symposium until an ally sent me the press release, which connected it to my name and my show.
 I wanted it canceled from the beginning, but I was only able to divorce my name,” she said in the comment.
 “It is clear to me that the museum organized this symposium as a prophylactic to secure its position in the German discussion—in other words, to prove they do not support my politics.
 They knew who they were inviting.”

-Klaus Biesenbach, the director of the Neue Nationalgalerie, confirmed the symposium was organized independently of the artist and that the museum informed the artist about its plans but did not ask for her permission.
-Goldin was invited to participate in the symposium.
-“In the process, [she] declined to do so, making clear that she disagreed with the event and any association between it and her exhibition,” he said.
-“In the current heated atmosphere, the process is challenging for everyone involved.”
+Biesenbach confirmed the symposium was organized independently of the artist and that the museum informed the artist about its plans but did not ask for her permission, but invited her to participate in the symposium.
+“In the current heated atmosphere, the process is challenging for everyone involved,” he added.

 Klaus Biesenbach. © Bryan Burns

 This week, Steyerl confirmed that she canceled her keynote address but declined to state a reason when reached over email.
 Breitz and Weizman are also no longer participating, nor is artist Raphael Malik.
-Breitz confirmed on social media that they canceled participation “presumably for a variety of reasons and from a variety of perspectives.”
-Though these events came shortly after Strike Germany and Goldin’s comments on Instagram, it is not clear if they were done in consequence.
+Breitz confirmed on social media that each canceled participation “presumably for a variety of reasons and from a variety of perspectives” and that Breitz would not be making further comments.

 The writer Masha Gessen, who wrote a much-cited article in the New Yorker on Germany’s memory culture last year, turned to social media to correct German media outlets’ reports that they had pulled out of the symposium, stating that these are “inaccurate,” adding that “organizers took so long to make the invitation official that I could no longer make it work with my schedule.”

 A shifting list of participants for Sunday’s symposium includes, at the time of publishing, German artist Leon Kahane and Israeli artist Ruth Patir, the latter of whom represents her country at the Venice Biennale this year, as well as Haifa-based, Palestinian artist Muhammad Toukhy, and Palestine-born artist Osama Zatar, who is based in Vienna.
-Neither Goldin nor her work are to be the subject of discussion, according to the museum.
+Neither Goldin nor her work are to be the subject of discussion, according to a statement from museum this week.

 Goldin, who was awarded Germany’s prestigious Käthe Kollwitz prize in 2023, is well-known for her activism, namely in fighting members of the Sackler family for their profiteering from the opioid crisis and for her involvement with the AIDS organization Act Up.
 Goldin was one of the co-signatories of a divisive open letter in the art magazine Artforum, published on October 19, that criticized the Israeli army’s actions in Gaza but did not mention the October 7, 2023, attack by Hamas and the ensuing hostage crisis.